 What, Where, Why and When:

 When going to New Zealand, or indeed anywhere overseas, out of everything that needs to be done, visas are top of the list and can shape your entire experience here.

 Whether travelling, emigrating, or somewhere in between, visas are integral to your whole trip, and it pays to get this sorted as a matter of priority.
 It also pays to do your research and know exactly what sort of trip you’re looking for and which visa suits.

 I’ve explored the ins and outs of them all!
 And while I have a pretty clear cut route as to how I can eventually achieve citizenship in this fantastic country, it’s been interesting to explore the other options available to me.

 At this stage you might even be unsure about your long-term intentions, so here’s some useful information on each visa that might just help you decide.

 Visiting New Zealand: Tourist and Working Holiday Visa:

 If you’d like to explore this beautiful country and have no interest in grafting while you do so, then you can enter NZ without a visa until 1st October 2019 when new rules come into play.
 Like when entering the USA, NZ is starting a visa process that needs to be applied for before you step on the plane.
-An Electronic Travel Authority Visa (ETA) will need to be applied for online the cost is expected to be $35 NZD but a link to apply online is not yet readily available, so please check back with us at a later stage for updates.
-It is expected that visa will allow you to stay for 3 months (or 6 months if from the UK) in any 12 month period.
+An Electronic Travel Authority Visa (ETA) will need to be applied for online and you can do it quite easily here!

 If you wish to stay for longer than these specified, then you will need a basic Visitor Visa which is very straightforward to get.
 This enables you to stay for a maximum of 9 months, in an 18 month period, and only requires that you have a return flight or sufficient funds to pay for one.